 - FontLab VI - Font Naming

 - FDBP - Font Naming

-- We also recommend the free tool TransType 4 which will show any style linking errors in your font family.
+- We also recommend the tool TransType 4 (you can get a free 7-day trial) which will show any style linking errors in your font family.
 Simply drag and drop font files and it will show graphically how the fonts are linked together.
 Red boxes indicate errors where fonts may be linked improperly.